bhaney/dotfiles/README.md

 You can check if an `ssh-agent` is already running by using `ps x`.

 Whenever you log out though, the enviormental variables associated with the agent will be erased.
 What you should do is save the information associated with the `ssh-agent` in a file called `~/.ssh/environment`, and then every time you log in, have your `.bashrc` retreive the information of the (still running) `ssh-agent`, rather than creating a new agent.
-This is demontrated in the `bashrc` file.
+How to do this is demontrated in the `bashrc` file.

 `pull_dotfiles.sh` explicitly uses the `ssh-agent` saved in the `~/.ssh/environment` file to run the cron job.